Through the Looking Glass of My Life

 I work with pre-blown pieces in the kiln or technical glass as glass lenses.
 I fuse them, break them, fuse again, then slope, looking for the “natural” shape of the piece.

-It is now going to be around two years since, with my husband Radek, we’ve built a house at Nový Bor´s region, where I have my atelier and my kiln (200cmx100cmx60cm), where I have been constantly working.
+It is now going to be around three years since, with my husband Radek, we’ve built a house at Nový Bor´s region, where I have my atelier and my kiln (200cmx100cmx60cm), where I have been constantly working.

 MgA.
 Ricardo Hoineff